 Help in the house

-You will also learn and to fence, move cattle, check cattle's water and salt/mineral / protein feed, drive tractors depending on the season, ride horses, work cattle through the chute, vaccinate, and all other general cattle work.
-In the summer you might be weed whacking, mowing and other gardening duties as well as windmill and fencing work.
+You might have the opportunity to learn to fence, move cattle, feed, drive tractors depending on the season, ride horses, work cattle through the chute, vaccinate, and all other general cattle work.
+In the summer might ask you for general lawn mowing and other gardening duties.
 You must have a valid drivers liscense in your country.
-The right person may be asked to periodically watch and play with our son.
-You will have to prepare your own breakfasts and lunches and many times dinner as well.
+We provide you food but you will have to prepare your own breakfasts and lunches and many times dinner as well.
 You might be asked to prepare a meal or two for the family during your stay (maybe a dish from your country)!
 Baking on a bad weather day is always a treat for us!
 Winter help is very different than summer help.
 We also have several young horses so if you are experienced in equine training, we would be interested in speaking with you.

-We have a separate bunkhouse for employees or workawayers.
-We will never put more than two people in the house, unless you are traveling together and agree to sleep together.
-There is two beds, two toilets and two sinks but one shower that must be shared.
-For this reason avoid putting separate genders in the house together.
-I have wireless in the main house but access is limited due to purchased bandwidth.
-For this reason we ask that guests don't download or upload videos or a large amount of pictures from the ranch, and ask that you do no video communication. (skyping and such) You will have opportunities to use wi-fi in town.
-We have no house pets, and are picky about cleaning up after yourself after you make meals.
+We have a separate bunkhouse just for workawayers but will never put more than two people in the house, unless you are traveling together and agree to sleep in the same double bed.
+There are two beds, two toilets and two sinks but one shower that must be shared.
+For this reason we avoid putting separate genders in the house together.
+I have wifi in the main house but access is limited due to purchased bandwidth.
+For this reason we ask that guests don't download or upload videos or a large amount of pictures from the ranch, and ask that you don't have video conversations. (skyping and such) You will have opportunities to use free wi-fi in town.
+We have no house pets, and are picky about cleaning up after yourself.

 We would ask that you start with a month stay.
 Less than that is difficult to learn anything here, even getting to different pastures.
 We can possibly accomodate you much longer, if it works out between us and we don't have another workawayer coming.
-Mount Rushmore, (the faces) is approximately 2.5 hours from the ranch and most workawayers like to visit that and Crazyhorse Monument and Deadwood, South Dakota, as well as Rapid City and Custer State Park where bison roam free.
+Mount Rushmore, (the faces) is approximately 2.5 hours from the ranch and most workawayers like to visit that and Crazyhorse Monument and Deadwood, South Dakota, as well as Rapid City, the Badlands, and Custer State Park, where bison roam free.
 Some of our workaways have rented a car and traveled to Yellowstone or the Rocky Mountains in Wyoming and Colorado.